Tayshia Adams Finally Make Her Bachelorette Debut in New Teaser - E! Online

 After months and months of no Tayshia Adams in any Bachelorette-related promo—despite everyone knowing that she replaces Clare Crawley at some point in the season—the 30-year-old phlebotomist has finally made her entrance.
 And what an entrance it is.

 She made her very first appearance in the teaser that aired at the end of Tuesday's episode of The Bachelorette, which showed things sort of imploding between Clare and her troublesome men (even more than they've already imploded...).
-Chris Harrison tells Clare she's blowing up the show, etc etc, and suddenly Tayshia's emerging from the pool like a lost yet shimmering Love Island contestant.
+Chris Harrison tells Clare she's blowing up the show, etc., etc., and suddenly Tayshia's emerging from the pool like a lost yet shimmering Love Island contestant.

 At this point, we've been waiting to see any hint of her for so long that it felt like we found water in the desert.
 Finally, she's here!
 Our thirst is about to be quenched!
 The rumors are true!